 They feel enormous feelings but lack the words.
 The frustration of being unheard is real and valid.

-Tantrums vs. meltdowns: These are different.
-A tantrum is often goal-oriented β your child wants something and is pushing back.
-A meltdown is a full sensory or emotional overload with no "ask" underneath it.
+Tantrums vs. meltdowns: A tantrum is often goal-oriented — your child wants something.
+A meltdown is full sensory or emotional overload with no "ask" underneath.
 Recognising which is which helps you choose your response wisely.

 Prevent Before You React